altunixon/wips/lns/altina_ln/ASP-123-Chapter_3__4_Southwards.md

 "Lack of greed might be a virtue, but lack of concern is wrong..."<br/>
 "Hmm…"<br/>
 She would have refuted him in the past, but Altina had learnt the importance of studying now.<br/>
-As they walked along the corridor paved with green carpet, Regis said as they walked:
+As they walked along the corridor paved with green carpet, Regis said as they walked:<br/>
 "You might be right, but the Belgarian Empire has not appointed a Généralissime for a long time now.
 This rank still exists in the system, so it’s natural for you to not understand its significance."<br/>
 "So I’m not wrong!"<br/>
 "Hmm…  Even though I think a general should have knowledge about this… But it can’t be helped since we’re busy with the war.
 I’m partly to blame too."<br/>